New direction for The Social Diary in 2026 and beyond! What about this new direction? We are returning to our Hospitality and Entertainment roots.

 About Social Engagements

 Additionally, after attending one New Year’s Eve Ball at the Ocean House, we will not be returning.
 Future events may exceed expectations, but sometimes, it only takes one experience to limit participation.
 However, we were more impressed with their Black & White Ball because of its ‘giving‘ nature.
-The Social Diary supports community charities.
+The Social Diary supports community charities, especially when it concerns our furry friends.

 About Membership Selections